Planning Relaxations for Commercial PropertyPrint publication

 Follow the Walker Morris Planning LinkedIn page for regular updates to the GPDO and Use Classes Order.

-As part of our Future World of Work series, we’ll be exploring how changes to the way we work are opening up opportunities for commercial property development and explaining how planning consent for such development may be easier than you think.
-Learn more here.
+As part of our Future World of Work series, we explore how changes to the way we work are opening up opportunities for commercial property development and explaining how planning consent for such development may be easier than you think.
+Watch our webinar recording here.

 New Class E: Commercial, Business and Service